-7 octets of system Id and pseudonode number 3 octets of default metric 1 octet of length of sub-TLVs 0-244 octets of sub-TLVs, where each sub-TLV consists of a sequence of 1 octet of sub-type 1 octet of length of the value field of the sub-TLV 0-242 octets of value
+7 octets of system ID and pseudonode number

+- 3 octets of default metric - 1 octet of length of sub-TLVs

+0-244 octets of sub-TLVs, where each sub-TLV consists of a sequence of

+- 1 octet of sub-type - 1 octet of length of the Value field of the sub-TLV

+0-242 octets of value

 Thus, if no sub-TLVs are used, the new encoding requires 11 octets and can contain up to 23 neighbors.
 Please note that while the encoding allows for 255 octets of sub-TLVs, the maximum value cannot fit in the overall IS reachability TLV.
 The practical maximum is 255 octets minus the 11 octets described above, or 244 octets.
-Further, there is no defined mechanism for extending the sub-TLV space for a particular neighbor.
+There is no defined mechanism for extending the sub-TLV space.
 Thus, wasting sub-TLV space is discouraged.

 The metric octets are encoded as a 24-bit unsigned integer.
-Note that the metric field in the new extended IP reachability TLV is encoded as a 32-bit unsigned integer.
-These different sizes were chosen so that it is very unlikely that the cost of an intra-area route has to be chopped off to fit in the metric field of an interarea route.
+Note that the Metric field in the new extended IP reachability TLV is encoded as a 32-bit unsigned integer.
+These different sizes were chosen so that it is very unlikely that the cost of an intra-area route has to be chopped off to fit in the Metric field of an interarea route.

-To preclude overflow within a traffic engineering SPF implementation, all metrics greater than or equal to MAX_PATH_METRIC SHALL be considered to have a metric of MAX_PATH_METRIC.
+To preclude overflow within a traffic engineering Shortest Path First (SPF) implementation, all metrics greater than or equal to MAX_PATH_METRIC SHALL be considered to have a metric of MAX_PATH_METRIC.
 It is easiest to select MAX_PATH_METRIC such that MAX_PATH_METRIC plus a single link metric does not overflow the number of bits for internal metric calculation.
 We assume that this is 32 bits.
-Therefore, we have chosen MAX_PATH_METRIC to be 4,261,412,864 (0xFE000000, 2^32 - 2^25).
+Therefore, we have chosen MAX_PATH_METRIC to be 4,261,412,864 (OxFE000000, 232 - 225).